Skip to content

 What Is Finasteride?

 Finasteride is the popular medication we have in the medical field of dermatology for treating, slowing, and even entirely stopping hair loss.
-Finasteride owes this fame due to its effectiveness as one of the most vital medications for preventing hair loss and supporting hair transplantations by increasing hair thickness.
+Finasteride owes this fame to its effectiveness as one of the most vital medications for preventing hair loss and supporting hair transplantations by increasing hair thickness.
 That is why it is an FDA-approved supplement medication and usually appears as a 1 mg oral dosage pill.

 Common Finasteride Brand Names